Assistance programs Mercer County New Jersey and Trenton

 - While HomeFront will have some financial assistance available, it is very limited.
 Funds or loans may be issued for paying energy bills, rent, medications, or similar expenses.

-- Case management, employment, and job training is also offered as part of Work Readiness and other services.
+- Case management, employment, and job training is also offered as part of Work Readiness services.

 They are focused on assisting those that are less fortunate in the county, including the elderly and working poor.
 More HomeFront programs.

-Call Trenton Division of Health to learn about a wide range of services including a full range of primary health and medical care, health screenings, check ups, sexually transmitted disease education, prescription assistance programs, screening treatment and follow-up services as well as HIV testing and pre-and-post-test counseling.
-Dial (609) 989 - 3242
+Call Trenton Division of Health to learn about a wide range of services including a full range of primary health and medical care.
+There is also Medicaid applications for the low-income in Mercer County.
+Or get free health screenings, check ups, sexually transmitted disease education, prescription assistance programs, screening treatment and follow-up services.
+Residents can also get HIV testing and pre-and-post-test counseling.
+Dial (609) 989 - 3242 or 609-989-3332.

 There are several organizations that residents can turn to.
 The centers will offer a box of groceries or other items, such as personal hygiene items or volunteers serve a free holiday meal.
 There may also be Christmas gifts for children and a Meals on Wheels service for senior in Mercer County.